Documentation

 A surface refinement can be applied to refine cells on specific surfaces of the geometry.
 Both geometry faces and/or volumes can be selected for refinement.
 If a volume has been assigned, the refinement is applied to all surfaces of that volume.
 Surface refinements can also be used to group cells together – such a group of cells is called a cell zone.

 It’s required to specify two refinement levels, the minimum cell edge length and the maximum cell edge length.
-In a first step, a refinement up to the maximum length is applied across all of the assigned surfaces.
+In the first step, a refinement up to the maximum length is applied across all of the assigned surfaces.
 Further refinement up to the minimum cell edge length is only applied to cells in areas where the normals form an angle greater than 30°.
 Therefore, in the following cases, only the first refinement step is applied:

 It is recommended that the maximum level be set to give a cell size in the order of the minimum surface dimension.